danstarns/neo4j-sweet-management/README.md

 - Machines
 - Orders

-Consumers of the GraphQL API can perfom various operations on the entities as stated in the challenge document.
+Consumers of the GraphQL API can perfom various operations on the entities such as:

+- Create a sweet
+- Create a machine
+- Create an order
+- Add a sweet to a machine
+- Add an sweet to a order
+- List sweets

 Here is the data model for the application: